 OUR TOWN OF HEALDSBURG

 Walk to the town plaza for a Tuesday evening concert from May through August.
-In fact, we will save you a place at the Plaza on Tuesdays during the summer!
-Fresh fruit and vegetables abound at our Farmers’ Market every Saturday morning and Wednesday afternoon, May through November.
+Fresh fruit and vegetables abound at our Farmers’ Market every Saturday morning and Tuesday morning, May through November.
 Had enough wine for the day?
 Why don’t you try a local beer tasting, or visit the charming local antique stores.
 Stroll through the unique shops, or visit wonderful art galleries and mouthwatering restaurants.
 Enjoy homemade ice cream, gelato or sorbet, or simply sit and relax by the fountain in the Plaza.
 Perhaps it’s coffee you need…have a cuppa joe from one of our local coffee roasters.

 - Craft Breweries in Sonoma County

 - Farmers’ Markets in Healdsburg and Sonoma County

 Historical Homes Walk